MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-get-started.md

 ---

 # Getting started with the Windows 10 Insider Program for Business
 The are two steps for you to take to make you a Windows Insider: register for the program, and install an insider build.
 After that, you're ready to use the features and provide feedback directly to Microsoft.
-We take you feedback into account when deciding what to work on next.
+We take you feedback seriously when deciding what to work on next.
+Instructions for giving feedback are in [Sharing Feedback Via the Feedback Hub](wip-4-biz-feedback-hub-md).

 ## Register for the Windows Insider Program for Business
 If you are an IT administrator in an enterprise environment, you work with your end-users to participate in the Windows Insider Program for Business.
 Microsoft recommends that all enterprise devices register with a work account in Azure Active Directory (AAD), either individually or as part of a domain registration.
 It is required to submit feedback on behalf of your organization, and for you as administrator to manage Insider Preview builds on other devices in your domain.

+### <b>Do you want to use your Azure Active Directory (AAD) account?</b>
 Registering with your AAD account requires Windows 10 Version 1703 or later.
 Confirm by going to <b>Settings>System>About</b>.
 If you do not have an AAD account, find out how to get an [Azure Active Directory tenant](https://docs.microsoft.com/azure/active-directory/develop/active-directory-howto-tenant).

+### <b>Do you want to use your Microsoft account (MSA)?</b>
 If you want to register using a Microsoft account, see [Quick Start](https://insider.windows.com/en-us/getting-started).

+### <b>Are you ready to register with your MSA or AAD account?</b>
 Once you have an MSA or corporate AAD account, you can register [here](https://insider.windows.com/en-us/register/).

-### Switch between your MSA and your Corporate AAD account
+### <b>Do you want to switch between your MSA and your Corporate AAD account?</b>
 You can switch between your Microsoft Account (MSA) and your organizational account (AAD) by going to <b>Settings > Updates & Security > Windows Insider Program</b>.
 Under <b>Windows Insider account</b> select <b>Change</b>.

 ![alt text](images/waas-wipfb-change-user.png "switch between accounts")

+Now that you're registered, the next step is to install a build.

 ## Install Windows Insider Preview builds
 You can install Windows 10 Insider Preview builds on individual devices, manage installation across multiple devices in an organization, or install on a virtual machine.

-### Install on an individual device
+### <b>Install on an individual device</b>
 Getting set up on a single device is easy.
 1. Open Windows Insider Program settings.
 You can find the settings by going to <b>Start > Settings > Update & security > Windows Insider Program</b>.
 To see this setting, you must have administrator rights to your device.
 2. Click <b>Get started</b> and follow the prompts to link your Microsoft or work account that you used to register as a Windows Insider.